 - family history of psoriasis

-Folliculitis is the inflammation of infected hair follicles.
-They’re often infected with Staphylococcus aureus bacteria.
-It may occur anywhere on the skin.
-Folliculitis is common on the scalp where hair follicles are abundant.
+Folliculitis is the inflammation or infection of hair follicles.
+These follicles are most often infected with Staphylococcus aureus bacteria.
+Folliculitis may occur anywhere on the skin.
+Folliculitis is common on the scalp, where hair follicles are abundant.

 Folliculitis begins as small, pimple-like bumps that spread and turn into crusty sores.
 Other symptoms may include:

 - pus-filled blisters that may erupt and ooze pus

 - burning skin

 Anyone can get folliculitis.
 Your risk increases if any of the following apply:

 Despite some similarities between psoriasis and folliculitis, there are some major differences as seen below.